Gauravgrx/Interview-practice-questions/README.md

-3)Find Repeating and Missing element in an array.
+iii)Find Repeating and Missing element in an array.

 #include <bits/stdc++.h>
 using namespace std;